roman/Haskell-capataz/docs/tutorial.md

   return SimpleProcess {readStdOut , terminateProcess , waitProcess }
 ```

-`(0)` First, we have a `Cli` record that we use to gather values for our CLI program.
+`(0)` We have a `Cli` record that we use to gather values for our CLI program.
 Using the [optparse-generic](https://hackage.haskell.org/package/optparse-generic) library, this becomes a trivial affair.
-We add an instance for `Generic` and `ParseRecord`.
+We make this work by adding an instance for `Generic` and `ParseRecord`.

-`(1)` Next, we create a record that will contain all the logic to read `stdout` and to terminate or wait for a process.
-This utility record reduces the scope around of the things we could do with the Unix Process Haskell API.
+`(1)` We create a `SimpleProcess` record.
+This record contains the logic to read the `stdout` of the spawned process and provides sub-routines  for _terminating_ or _waiting_ for termination of the Unix process.
+This utility record limits the scope of the Haskell Unix process API to our small use case.

-`(2)` This function creates a `SimpleProcess` record, it translates the vast Haskell Process API into something more specific and digestable.

-Next, let's start by showcasing an `IO` sub-routine that spawns a UNIX process and reads its stdout.
+Next, we implement the function that will spawn a Unix process that performs an `echo` of numbers from 1 to infinity in bash:

 ```haskell
 spawnNumbersProcess